-In Queensland, there were a total of 213 associated outlets (18 per cent of total outlets), down one outlet from September 2023, due to the closure of the Yarrabilba Bulletin.
-Five news entities collectively operate 107 outlets or 50 per cent of QLD outlets.
+In Queensland, there were a total of 217 associated outlets (18 per cent of total national outlets), up one outlet from March 2024.

-News Corp Australia operates 42, or 20 per cent of, Queensland outlets, almost double the holdings of the next news entity.
+Five news entities collectively operate 107 outlets or 49 per cent of Queensland outlets.
+News Corp Australia operates 42, or 19 per cent, of Queensland outlets, almost double the holdings of the next news entity.